Skip to main content

 Fee waivers are only granted to individuals who have been granted an AACOMAS Fee Waiver.
 If you are granted an AACOMAS fee waiver, AACOMAS will notify the Office of Admissions and your secondary application fee page will automatically be marked complete when you access the secondary application online.
 Deadline to submit the Secondary Application is February 15 of the year of anticipated enrollment.

-Students accepted to the 2022 Entering Class had a cumulative GPA of 3.65, a science GPA of 3.59 and an average score of 506 on the MCAT.
+Students accepted to the 2023 Entering Class had a cumulative GPA of 3.67, a science GPA of 3.60, a BBFL of 127 and an average score of 506 on the MCAT.

 The New Jersey Residency Policy and Eligibility for In-State Tuition policy can be found here.